 SNo.
-Name and Description of NIC Code of the % to total turnover main products / services Product/ service of the company 1.
+Name and Description of main products / services NIC Code of the Product/ service % to total turnover of the company 1.
 Manufacture of sugar confectionery 15432 100%

 III.
 PARTICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES i) Category-wise Share Holding: